raarts/expo-react-native-web/README.md

 # expo-react-native-web

+**SECURITY NOTE: This repo is unmaintained, only kept alive for posterity.

 **NOTE: My expo-web repo has been [merged](https://github.com/expo/expo-sdk/pull/107) in official Expo, Yay!**

 **NOTE2: Unfortunately the PR had to be retracted due to dependency concerns.**